zhmur/servicenow-guides/ServiceNow style guide.md

 4. By default use full table name for GlideRecord class variables.
 Example: `var incident = new GlideRecord("incident")`.
 5. Use singular for ServiceNow table names.
 Example: `incident`.
 6. Use batch update sets whenever possible.
 Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.
+7. Capitalize only first letter of the field label.
+Abbreviations can be considered as an exception.
+Examples: "Due date", "JWT token".
+8. Capitalize each word of the table label.
+Examples: "Catalog Task", "Support Group".